SEVER’S DISEASE STUDY

 HYPOTHESIS: With careful reconsideration of the pathophysiology of the disease, we believe it is caused by a problem of tendon and a failure of adaptation to increasing loads imposed by rapid growth.
 Specifically, we have found there is an exponential increase in load on muscles and tendons as children grow.
 This relationship was the basis of a new theory on the pathophysiology of Duchenne Muscular Dystrophy, published in the journal Muscle & Nerve in September 2013.

-45 children will complete the 12-week program by March 2018.
-To-date, all are experiencing marked improvement in their conditions after finishing the first 2 weeks of treatment.
+45 children have completed the 12-week program as of March 2018.
+To-date, almost all are experiencing marked resolution or marked improvement in their symptoms, most in the first 2 weeks of treatment.
 Children were recruited through ads placed through the Napa Valley School District and Napa Valley Register.

 GOAL: The NMRF Research Team is preparing a manuscript for submission to The American Journal of Sports Medicine.